A neighbour selection approach for identifying differential networks in conditional functional graphical models: Stastistical model

 \section{Stastistical model}

-In this section we first introduce the notion of conditional functional graphical model, then we define the fof regression model associated to each node of the graphical model and we derive the corresponding vov approximation.
+In this section, we first introduce the notion of conditional functional graphical models, then we define the fof regression model associated with each node of the graphical model.
+An overview of the main definitions introduced in this section and the corresponding interpretation within our motivating example concerning the study of EEG functional connectivity is provided in Table \ref{tab:defs}.